rust-lang/rfcs/text/2195-really-tagged-unions.md

 Since the whole point of this proposal is to enable low-level control, the guide-level explanation should cover all the relevant corner-cases and details in sufficient detail.
 All that remains is to discuss implementation details.

-It was [informally decided earilier this year](https://github.com/rust-lang/rust/issues/40029) that `repr(Int)`should have the behaviour this RFC proposes, as it was being partially relied on (in that it supressed dangerous optimizations) and it made sense to the developers.
+It was [informally decided earlier this year](https://github.com/rust-lang/rust/issues/40029) that `repr(Int)`should have the behaviour this RFC proposes, as it was being partially relied on (in that it suppressed dangerous optimizations) and it made sense to the developers.
 There is even a test in the rust-lang repo that was added to ensure that this behaviour doesn't regress.
 So this part of the proposal is already implemented and somewhat tested on stable Rust.
 This RFC just seeks to codify that this won't break in the future.

 However `repr(C, Int)` currently doesn't do anything different from `repr(Int)`.
 Changing this is a relatively minor tweak to the code that lowers Rust code to a particular ABI.
 Anyone relying on `repr(C, Int)` being the same as `repr(Int)` is relying on unspecified behaviour, but a cargo bomb run should still be done just to check.